geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 7. Visualize results with Python
 --------------------------------

-When your inversion is complete, you can use the ``visualization_notebook.ipynb`` provided with the IMI to inspect the results.
+When your inversion is complete, you can use the visualization notebook provided with the IMI to quickly inspect the results.

 First navigate to the inversion directory::

   $ cd /home/ubuntu/CH4_Workflow/{YourRunName}/inversion

-You can use the ``ls`` command to view the contents of the directory, which will include several scripts, data directories, and netcdf output files, along with the ``visualization_notebook.ipynb``.
-For more information on the contents, see :doc:`Inversion directory contents <../other/inversion-directory-contents>`.
+You can use the ``ls`` command to view the contents of the directory, which will include several scripts, data directories, and netcdf output files, along with ``visualization_notebook.ipynb``.
+For more information on the contents, see :doc:`Contents of the inversion directory <../other/inversion-directory-contents>`.

-Follow `these short instructions <https://docs.aws.amazon.com/dlami/latest/devguide/setup-jupyter.html>`_ to set up and connect to a jupyter notebook on AWS.
-Once connected to the notebook, run its contents to display key results including the state vector, prior and posterior emissions, TROPOMI data for the region/period of interest, averaging kernel sensitivities, and more.
+Follow `these short instructions <https://docs.aws.amazon.com/dlami/latest/devguide/setup-jupyter.html>`_ to set up and connect to a jupyter notebook server on AWS.
+Once connected to the server, open ``visualization_notebook.ipynb`` and run its contents to display key inversion results including the state vector, prior and posterior emissions, TROPOMI data for the region/period of interest, averaging kernel sensitivities, and more.

 .. _shutdown-label: